marceloserpa/devops_sandbox/vagrant_ansible_cassandra_multi_nodes/README.md

 vagrant up
 ```

-Enter inside some node and run nodetool status.
-You will see something like this:
+Enter inside some node and run nodetool status, you will see something like this:

 ```
 [vagrant@localhost ~]$ /opt/cassandra/bin/nodetool status